clartaq/cwiki/resources/private/md/Text_Formatting.md

 ## Tables of Contents <a name="toc"></a> ##

-CWiki does not include any extensions to produce Tables of Contents since they can be created easily in almost any Markdown editor.
-See [[How to Make a Table of Contents]] for an example.
+CWiki does not include any extensions to produce Tables of Contents since they can be created quickly in almost any Markdown editor.
+See [[How to Make a Table of Contents]] for example.